deepakhj/cadent/README.md

 of magnitude).
 It, not being customer facing, (not customer facing in the eyes of the business, but certainly "internal" customer facing) the resources allocated to keeping it running and useful are sparse.

 But as much as I love, use, hack, tinker and futz with graphite + statsd.
-There are three big issues, it's reliance on disks, single threaded and general performance while trying to keep a few TBs of metrics online and queried, make it difficult to scale (not impossible by any means, just not easy).
+There are three big issues, it's reliance on disks, single threaded and general performance while trying to keep a few TBs of metrics online and queried, make it difficult to scale (not impossible by any means), just not easy.

 I think is now a common issue in the ecosphere of metrics/ops folks now.
 And as a result _many_ projects exist out there in the echo system that handle lots of "parts" of the problem.
-Cadent attempts to "solve it all" (and laughs at itself, as of course it's
-"standing on the sholders of giants", uses other good opensource pieces in the wild, and is certainly not the most performant things in the world) in one binary.
+Cadent attempts to merge many of them (it's "standing on the sholders of giants", uses other good opensource pieces in the wild, and is certainly not the most performant things in the world) in one binary.
 Every situation is different, data retention requirement, speed, input volume, query volume, timeording, persistence solutions etc.  Each one comes with it's own cost to run (something alot of projects fail to mention).
 For instance if you're just starting, you're probably not going to have a good sized cassandra cluster and a good sized kafka cluster, as your app probably runs on one (maybe two) instances.
 But you probably have a Database somewhere, or at least a hardrive.
 As you expand, you start to hit the "wall".
 There's no way around it.
 But let's make moving that wall easier.